 For Nonpublic School Users

-- Nonpublic schools are required by law to submit certain information to the Center for Educational Performance and Information (CEPI).
+Nonpublic schools are required by law to submit certain information to CEPI.
 Nonpublic schools should designate at least one authorized user (we recommend at least two) for each of the data reporting applications shown below.
 Each user must submit the required security form before access can be granted.

-- Nonpublic School Personnel Report (NPSPR): Each year in the fall, nonpublic schools must submit information on all employed and contracted personnel.
+- Nonpublic School Personnel Report: Each year in the fall, nonpublic schools must submit information on all employed and contracted personnel.

-- Michigan Student Data System (MSDS): Nonpublic schools submit data in the Early Roster Collection in MSDS, and use the MSDS to generate the Direct Certification Report.
+- Michigan Student Data System: Nonpublic schools submit data in the Early Roster Collection in MSDS, and use the MSDS to generate the Direct Certification Report.

-- Educational Entity Master (EEM): This is an optional application for nonpublic schools.
+- Educational Entity Master: This is an optional application for nonpublic schools.
 The EEM contains information regarding public and nonpublic educational entities.

 See the CEPI Calendar Page for our master calendar of deadlines and collection dates.

-Data submitted by nonpublic schools in the NPSPR are used to meet the requirements of school safety legislation.
-Michigan law requires that criminal history checks be conducted by the Michigan State Police and the FBI for all regular and contracted employees hired or assigned by public and nonpublic schools.
-Data elements collected each year include name, social security number, date of birth and gender.
+NPSPR data are used to meet the requirements of school safety legislation.
+Michigan law requires that the Michigan State Police and FBI conduct criminal history checks for all regular and contracted employees hired or assigned by public and nonpublic schools.
+NPSPR data elements collected each year include name, social security number, date of birth and gender.